civl-verifier/civl-verifier.github.io/doc.md

 The program above represents three concurrent programs, at layers 0, 1, and 2, that share parts of their code.
 Layer 0 is the most concrete and layer 2 is the most abstract.
 The annotation `{:layer 0,2}` on global variable `x` is a range of layers from 0 to 2 indicating that `x` exists at all layers in this layer range.
-The global variable `x` is introduced at layer 0 via the introduction action `Intro_x` and hidden at layer 2.
+The global variable `x` is introduced at layer 0 via the action `Intro_x` and hidden at layer 2.
 Introduction and hiding of global and local variables is explained in detail in a [later section](#introducing-and-hiding-variables).
 The annotation `{:layer 0}` on `Incr` indicates that 0 is the highest layer on which `Incr` exists.
-The annotation `{:refines "AtomicIncr"}` on `Incr` indicates that on layers greater than 0 a call to `Incr` is rewritten to a call to `AtomicIncr`.
+The annotation `refines AtomicIncr` on `Incr` indicates that on layers greater than 0 a call to `Incr` is rewritten to a call to `AtomicIncr`.
 Similarly, procedure `IncrBy2` exists on layers 1 and lower and is replaced by `AtomicIncrBy` at layers above 1.

 ### Program at Layer 0